Are you planning to set up a photography studio?

 When in doubt, filter it out.
-We’ve got to say, filters are a must in any type of photography.
-There are so many missed opportunities, simply because beginner photographers don’t want to bother themselves with extra pieces of equipment.
+We’ve got to say filters are a must in any type of photography.
+There are so many missed opportunities simply because beginner photographers don’t want to bother themselves with extra pieces of equipment.
 But we are here to tell you that there is absolutely nothing to be scared of.

 Filters are very, very affordable pieces of equipment.
 With starting prices of $20 to $50 per filter, you truly don’t have to invest a lot of money in order to give your photos a unique spin and a beautiful look.
 Filters are easy to pop on and off, and they can even sometimes make or break your photo shoot.

 Do your research on some basic ND filters, such as the ND2, ND4 or ND8, which are great for portrait photography.
-You can also check out the graduated colour filters, which create a gradual change of colour in your photos.
+You can also check out the graduated color filters, which create a gradual change of colour in your photos.

 And if you’re not feeling the prices but still want to get creative, there are a ton of tips on how to DIY your filters.
-Our favourites have to be fishnet stockings and Vaseline.
+Our favorites have to be fishnet stockings and Vaseline.

 When it comes to fishnet stockings, you can put them over the lens, so that they create a blurry, checkered shadow across your image.
 The effect is perfect for romantic photography.